lvisintini/terrain-game/Manual.md

 ## Offense/Defense?
 HINTS?

-Constructing terrain with many UP-3 LEVEL paths makes traveling more difficult.
+- Constructing terrain with many UP-3 LEVEL paths makes traveling more difficult.

-Also block paths to destinations where pips DO NOT point in the proper direction.
+- Block paths to destinations by manipulating the pieces so that pips DO NOT point in the proper direction.

-Placing terrain level changes of MORE THAN 3 LEVELS next to pip exits RESTRICTS travel to the remaining pip exits.
+- Placing terrain level changes of MORE THAN 3 LEVELS next to pip exits RESTRICTS travel to the remaining pip exits.

 # Credits